 It seems an understatement to state that we were amazed the whole visit.
 Wishing, in the end, we had just a bit more time.
 Except for brief showers, the rain was minimal.
 It was near perfect, and it felt like we were transported back in time.
 To a time of a grand civilization, and we had been personally invited into their homes.

 The area was still recovering from a devastating earthquake it had suffered 17 years earlier when they were hit with its final blow.
 The population of Pompeii at the time of the eruption was around 22,000 people.
-It is estimated that 2000 souls perished that fateful day within the walls of Pompeii.
+The belief is that 2000 souls perished that fateful day within the walls of Pompeii.

 For the next 16 centuries, the city of Pompeii disappeared as if it had never existed.
 There is little written evidence of its existence or the eruption that buried it, which is why it was forgotten for so long.
 It lay just beneath the surface, perfectly preserved in time, waiting to be unearthed and to tell its story.